Objective B2: Improve Stormwater Management to Reduce the Risk of Flooding to Residents

 - Investigate funding mechanisms on a cost recovery basis for stormwater management.

 - Implement recommendations as outlined in the City’s Climate Change Adaptation Plan (2012).

-- Undertake low impact develop projects and strategies such as rain gardens, porous pavement, bioswales etc. as part of road or parking lot reconstruction projects.
+- Undertake low impact development projects and strategies such as rain gardens, porous pavement, bioswales etc. as part of road or parking lot reconstruction projects.